tdewolff/minify/README.md

 }
 ```

-Custom minifier that shows an example that implements the minifier function interface:
+Custom minifier showing an example that implements the minifier function interface:
 ``` go
 package main